 As part of their Entrepreneurship Law Center experience, students meet weekly to talk and work through issues currently being addressed with clients.
 Students may give presentations, and outside speakers such as successful entrepreneurs, are invited to address specific topics.
 Outside of class, students spearhead all client interaction.
 On teams or individually, they direct client correspondence, lead meetings, draft contracts, agreements, and more.
 All work is initiated by students, but reviewed by faculty to ensure law firm-quality.

-While many Entrepreneurial Law Center students pursue an integrated, joint JD-MBA, all second and third-year law students, and a limited number of international lawyers who have come to Chicago for a year to obtain an advanced LLM degree from the Law School, are eligible to participate.
+While many Entrepreneurship Law Center students pursue an integrated, joint JD-MBA, all second and third-year law students, and a limited number of international lawyers who have come to Chicago for a year to obtain an advanced LLM degree from the Law School, are eligible to participate.

-Prior to participating in the Entrepreneurial Law Center, students must first take an introductory course in corporations or business associations, and then the Law School seminar on Entrepreneurship Law.
+Prior to participating in the Entrepreneurship Law Center, students must first take an introductory course in corporations or business associations, and then the Law School seminar on Entrepreneurship Law.
 This seminar takes the student on a journey through many aspects of starting up and operating a new venture and representing an entrepreneurial client.
 While students are exposed to many entirely new subjects, they are also taught how to put into practice in a business context the theoretical concepts learned in Contracts, Corporations, Federal Tax, Antitrust, Local Government and Employment Law.

 Other courses offered on a staggered basis are Financing the Entrepreneurial Venture and various structuring transaction classes, each designed to expose students to significant aspects of transactional law.